rust-lang/rust/doc/tutorial.md

 records are binary-compatible with C structs, Rust programs can call such functions directly.

-This program uses the Posix function `gettimeofday` to get a microsecond-resolution timer.
+This program uses the POSIX function `gettimeofday` to get a microsecond-resolution timer.

 ~~~~